ashwin-sateesh/Satellite-Lifespan-Prediction/README.md

 # Satellite Lifespan Prediction

 ## Project Overview
+Satellites play a crucial role in modern communication, weather forecasting, navigation, and scientific research.
+With the exponential increase in satellite launches, predicting their lifespan has become essential for efficient space management and collision avoidance.
 This project aims to predict the expected lifespan of a satellite using various machine learning and deep learning models.

-Given the increasing number of satellites orbiting the Earth, predicting their lifespan is crucial to avoid collisions and manage space traffic effectively.
+The primary objectives of this project are:
+1. To analyze and preprocess satellite data to extract meaningful insights
+2. To build and evaluate different machine learning models for predicting satellite lifespan
+3. To optimize model performance through feature selection and hyperparameter tuning

 ## Dataset
 ### Data Source